withastro/starlight/.changeset/chilled-bees-pump.md

 )}
 ```

-Any plugins you use that add component overrides will also need to be updated at the same time as updating Starlight.
+_Community Starlight plugins may also need to be manually updated to work with Starlight 0.32.
+If you encounter any issues, please reach out to the plugin author to see if it is a known issue or if an updated version is being worked on._